encode/django-rest-framework/docs/api-guide/authentication.md

 * `request.user` will be a `django.contrib.auth.models.User` instance.
 * `request.auth` will be `None`.

-Unauthenticated responses that are denied permission will result in an `HTTP 401 Unauthenticated` response with an appropriate WWW-Authenticate header.
+Unauthenticated responses that are denied permission will result in an `HTTP 401 Unauthorized` response with an appropriate WWW-Authenticate header.
 For example:

     WWW-Authenticate: Basic realm="api"